-Part 8.2 - General Duty
+r.
+420 Part 8.2 - General Duty

-- (a) that is enclosed to prevent the release of respirable asbestos fibres in accordance with regulation 477; and - (b) in which negative pressure is used in accordance with that regulation.
+(a) that is enclosed to prevent the release of respirable asbestos fibres in accordance with regulation 477; and

+(1-) in which according another is used in

+(b) in which negative pressure is used in accordance with that regulation.